FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/3d_printing_filaments/3d_printing_filaments.rst

 =====================

+There are many different materials that can be used for 3D printing, but for FTC there are only a few that are of practical use for most teams.
+Since this guide is currently only addressing FDM (Fused Deposition Modeling) printing, materials like resin (used in SLA printing) will not be discussed.

+Currently, the majority of commercial 3D printers use a **1.75mm diameter filament**, so when shopping filaments, teams should take care to avoid other diameters, such as 2.85mm, as these will not work with most printers.
+Filaments are also sometimes sold in different amounts, with the most common being 1kg (some expensive filaments are sold in smaller quantities such as 500g).

+Almost all of the filaments discussed here will be sold with differing additives and varieties, often with names like "PLA+" or "PETG Pro".
+These filaments are often slightly more expensive, but can be a good choice for teams that want to get the most out of their parts.
+Additionally, many filaments are available in a wide variety of colors.

+.. tip:: Printing parts in colors that match a team's brand is an easy way to customize a robot!

+.. warning:: If your printer's hotend (the part that melts the filament) has a PTFE (Teflon) lining where the
+    PTFE tube goes all the way down to the heat block (common in lower price printers like the base Ender 3), then you **should not be printing at or above 250° C**.
+Doing so will cause the PTFE tube to degrade and melt, potentially releasing toxic fumes.
+If you need to print at these temperatures (not usually a requirement for PLA, PETG, or TPU), and you have a PTFE lined hotend, you can look at upgrading to an all-metal hotend.

+    If you are unsure if your hotend is PTFE lined, you can look up your printer's specifications online, or ask the manufacturer.
+More modern printers are less likely to have PTFE lined hotends, but if you aren't sure, it is best to check if you need to print at higher temperatures.

 Common 3D Printing Filaments
 ----------------------------

-There are many different materials that can be used for 3D printing, but for FTC there are only a few that are of practical use for most teams.
 This page will go through the most common filaments and their properties.
 While each filament has advantages and disadvantages, **most teams will find that PLA (Polylactic Acid) or PETG (Polyethylene Terephthalate Glycol) will be the best choice for strength, durability, and aesthetics.**

 These filaments are the easiest to print with, and are available from many different manufacturers at a low cost.
 Many other filaments that will be discussed add some specific property (ex: TPU/TPE for flexibility), but are more difficult to print with, and are often more expensive.

-.. warning:: If your printer's hotend (the part that melts the filament) has a PTFE (Teflon) lining where the
-    PTFE tube goes all the way down to the heat block (common in lower price printers like the Ender 3 and its variants), then you **should not be printing at or above 250° C**.
-Doing so will cause the PTFE tube to degrade and melt, releasing toxic fumes.
-If you need to print at these temperatures and you have a PTFE lined hotend, you can look at upgrading to an all-metal hotend.
+The temperatures listed here are simply a range of the common temperatures for that filament, and may vary depending on the specific filament.

 PLA (Polylactic Acid)